* U.S. likely to announce tariffs on $200 bln in Chinese goods

 By Tommy Wilkes

-LONDON, Sept 17 (Reuters) - Stock markets headed south on Monday as investors took fright at news that Washington was set to announce a new round of tariffs on Chinese goods in the latest escalation of their trade conflict.
+LONDON, Sept 17 (Reuters) - European share markets followed Asian counterparts lower on Monday as investors took fright at news Washington was set to announce a new round of tariffs on Chinese goods in the latest escalation of their trade conflict.

 U.S. President Donald Trump's expected announcement of new tariffs on $200 billion in Chinese goods drew an immediate threat of reprisals from Beijing.

-The growing trade conflict between the world's two largest economies has long unnerved investors who fear an escalation could eventually whack global growth, while talks between the two countries have failed to make much headway.
+The month-long trade conflict between the world's two largest economies has rattled investors who fear an escalation will eventually whack global growth, while talks between the two countries have failed to make much headway.

-The pan-European STOXX 600 index fell as much as 0.2 percent, while Germany's DAX, home to large exporters and carmakers, dropped half a percent.
-France's CAC 40 and Britain's FTSE 100 each fell 0.3 percent.
+The pan-European STOXX 600 index fell as much as 0.2, while Germany's DAX, home to large exporters and carmakers, dropped half a percent.
+France's CAC 40 and Britain's FTSE 100 fell 0.2 percent and 0.1 percent respectively.

-The falls in Europe followed weakness across Asian markets.
-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 1.2 percent, snapping three straight sessions of gains.
+Earlier in the day, MSCI's broadest index of Asia-Pacific shares outside Japan dropped 1.2 percent, snapping three straight sessions of gains.

 "On the Chinese side, Mr. Trump has burned a lot of political capital so it's hard to see how talks can resume if Mr. Trump goes ahead on the $200 billion," Freya Beamish, chief Asia economist at Pantheon Macroeconomics, told the Reuters Global Markets Forum.